APPLY FOR ASSESSMENT

 - Submit this, along with your resume and a recent photo at your earliest convenience.

-- Complete the Lifeway Church Planter Assessment and send the reports to email@example.com.
-The online assessment costs about AUD$40 but is well worth it in addressing some key issues you will face in planting a church.
+- Complete the Church Planter Assessment Tool.
+The online assessment costs $25 but is well worth it in addressing some key issues you will face in planting a church.

-- Participate in a face to face or phone interview with Scott Sanders (firstname.lastname@example.org)
+- Participate in a face to face or phone interview with Derk Hanna (email@example.com)

-- Complete Assessment Questionnaires, including Planting Strategy and Timeline, and supply a Personality Profile and an MP3 of a recent sermon
+- Complete Assessment Questionnaires, including Planting Strategy and Timeline, and supply a link a recent sermon

-- If you are married, your wife will need to complete an Assessment Questionnaire as well
+- If you are married, your wife will need to complete an Assessment Questionnaire as well, as well as us obtaining some references.

 You will need to allow between 10 hours to complete the Application Form, online evaluation tools and Assessment Questionnaires.
 Allow an additional 5-10 hours to complete the planting plan (the time taken depends a lot on how much reading, thinking and planning you’ve already done).